 Literature opens a window on the inner life of a culture, offering readers a glimpse of how another culture understands and represents itself.
 Studying East Asian literature helps students to develop an appreciation of other cultures, allowing them to participate more fully as informed members of the world community.

-- Set of Chinese, Japanese, and Korean literary works covered in workshop (mailed to participants prior to workshop)
+- Free copies of Chinese, Japanese, and Korean literary works (in translation) covered in the workshop.

 Workshop Format

-The workshop kicks off asynchronously on Monday, July 15 and picks up in person on Tuesday, July 16 in Bloomington Indiana.
-Each morning, history professors lead lectures and discussions on specific facets of China, Japan, and Korea that are pertinent to the literary works covered.
+Each day, content area specialists will lead lectures and discussions on specific facets of China, Japan, and Korea that are pertinent to the literary works covered.
 Topics discussed include history, religion, culture, family and gender, and language.

 Participant’s Responsibilities

-- Read all works to be covered at workshop prior to attending.
+- Read all works (reader and individual books) to be covered at workshop prior to attending.

-- Submit one lesson plan on a specific work within five weeks of close of workshop.
-Those who turn in a lesson plan by the deadline are eligible to receive a book-buying grant.
+- Submit one lesson plan on a specific work within one week of close of workshop.
+Those who turn in a lesson plan by the deadline are eligible to receive a classroom development award.

 Previous Workshop Lesson Plan Archives